St Mary's Collegiate Church, Youghal: Music

 There has been a long history of music in the church.
 From 2005, music was provided by "The Clerks Choral", which sang traditional Anglican repertoire throughout the Irish academic year.
 The then Organist and Master of the Clerks Choral was Ian Sexton.
 The Clerks continue, but sing more often now in Cloyne Cathedral and other venues.
 The Collegiate Church is still used for recitals, concerts and festivals, including for some concerts in the East Cork Early Music Festival.
 Due to a decision in the 1970s to remove the lime plaster from the rubble walls, the acoustics of the building are less than ideal for choral music.
 It is, however, a good venue for instrumental music as well as folk, etc.

 Organ

 In 1812 an organ was purchased and a gallery erected for it at the western end of the nave.
 In 1861 a new organ was procured at a cost of £300 from Telford and Telford Organs Builders of Dublin.
 The organ was removed in 1965 as it was in a very poor condition and the ongoing costs seemed impossible at the time.

-In 2007 a much larger instrument was procured for the price of £1, although it cost nearly £1,000 pounds to move it.
-It was moved and restored from the deconsecrated church of St Michael-on-the-Mount-Without in the Bristol, England, by an Irish firm of organ builders.
-It was installed on to the north bay of the crossing of the Great Nave.
+In 2007 a much larger instrument was procured for the price of £1, although it cost nearly £1,000 to move it.
+It was moved from the deconsecrated church of St Michael on the Mount Without in Bristol, England, by an Irish firm of organ builders who then restored it.
+It was installed in the north bay of the crossing of the Great Nave.